 ProtoSound® equipped engines feature a RESET setting that allows the operator to remotely "lock" the engine into forward, neutral or reverse.
 This is especially useful on layouts that feature "blocked" track sections.
 The lockout feature comes from the factory in the OFF position, meaning it is not active when you first take the engine out of the box.
 This is done to prevent novice operators from accidentally locking their engine into forward, neutral or reverse and then mistakenly thinking that the engine's electronics have failed.
-To activate the Remote Lockout Control setting, go to RESET Feature 40 (See the section entitled Using RESET To Program ProtoSounds® on page until ProtoSounds® sounds two bell dings signifying that the Remote Lockout Control has been selected.
+To activate the Remote Lockout Control setting, go to RESET Feature 40 (See the section entitled Using RESET To Program pressing the whistle button until ProtoSounds® sounds two bell dings signifying that the Remote Lockout Control has been selected.
 To lock in the setting, simply turn the throttle all the way off and then back on again.
 To turn the Remote Lockout Control setting back off, go back to Feature 40 and press the whistle button until only one bell ding sounds.
 To lock in the setting, simply turn the transformer throttle off and then back on again.
 Alternatively, you can go to RESET Feature 18 to reset all ProtoSound® features back to their original factory defaults including Remote Lockout Control.

-17).
+ProtoSounds® on page 17).
 Once in Feature 40, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding.
-Continue pressing the whistle button settings, enter RESET and go to Feature 18.
+Continue settings, enter RESET and go to Feature 18.
 (See the section entitled Using RESET To Program ProtoSounds® on page 17).
-Once in Feature 18, press the transformer whistle button and wait for ProtoSounds® to sound a garbled bell sound.